ChandlerObaker/Journal-App/README.md

 # Journal-App

 Brief description of the project:

-This project was about to create an android app which can permit users to write theirs diaries.
-At my level I conceive it like a numeric intima journal where people can easily write their thoughts (stories, moto, etc.).
-And also to succeed to make a difference between my app and the other ones I add something called mood.
-Up to now, there is 6 different moods in the app (happy, angry, love, sad, tired, sick).
-So a user has the possibility to specify how he feels when writing his thought or what his new diary entry is related to at the level of feelings.
-And each mood produce a single colour, why?
-Just to make the app more colourful so that it can succeed to attract young people (14-22 years)
+This project was to create an Android application that could allow users to write their thoughts.
+At my level, I designed it as a digital diary where people can easily write their thoughts (stories, mottos, words of encouragement, shopping reminders, etc.).
+And also to make the difference between this application and others, I added something called "mood".
+So far, there are 6 different moods in the application (happy, angry, love, sad, tired, sick).
+Thus, a user has the ability to specify how he feels when he writes his thought or what his new entry in the diary is related to the level of feelings.
+And every mood produces a single color, why?
+Just to make the application more colorful so that it can attract young people (14-22 years old)

 Functionalities implemented: